dpeckett/go-homa/README.md

-# ghoma
+# go-homa

-A Go Client For The Homa Transport Protocol
+A Go Client For The [Homa Transport Protocol](https://www.usenix.org/system/files/atc21-ousterhout.pdf).

+## Usage

+For a simple example of how to use this library, see the [examples](./examples/) directory.